rune-labs/runeq-python/docs/pages/quickstart.rst

     events_df = event_set.to_dataframe()

-To fetch events of a specific type, use the corresponding function.
-E.g., to fetch activity events:
+The :class:`~runeq.resources.event` module also provides helper functions to query events of a specific type.
+For example, to fetch activity events:

 .. code-block:: python